halide/Halide/src/runtime/README_webgpu.md

       extensions to WGSL will allow them to be implemented more efficiently.
     * 64-bit integers and floats will likely remain unsupported until WGSL gains extensions to support them.
--   Dynamic gpu_tile sizes are not yet supported.
 -   Wrapping native device buffer handles is not yet implemented.

 In addition to these functional limitations, the performance of the WebGPU